upGrad KnowledgeHut SkillFest Sale!-mobile

 Let’s Build Our Team

 Defining a Scrum team is again a crucial step, as this is the team that is required to work closely bound and deliver a quality product.
-The team will comprise 5-9 team members which include developers, testers, support, designers, business analysts, etc. All the members of a team will work towards a common goal as set in the commitment.
+The team will comprise 5-9 team members which include developers, testers, support, designers, business analysts, etc. All the members of a team will work towards a common goal as set in the commitment, ensuring effective scrum implementation throughout the process.

 Usually, we strive for creating a cross-functional and self-organizing team, getting the former is quite easy and doable but don’t worry if making them self-organized is taking time.
 Don’t panic, it really takes a lot of effort and time to churn out a self-organized team!